-If you are anything like us then you will have a large amount of scraps in your stash and its can sometimes be challenging to come up with ideas to use them.
+If you are anything like us then you will have a large number of scraps in your stash and it can sometimes be challenging to come up with ideas to use them.

 Making string quilts is an ideal way of using up those scraps, and these quilts not only look awesome they are easy to make and they will make a dent in that stash.